-- Student is placed on SAP/FA probation: - A successful appeal is required to receive federal Title IV aid under SAP/FA probation status - End-of-semester status updated to SAP/FA probation - Student must appeal and complete an academic plan - Academic plan must state timeframe needed to meet SAP - Student regains FA eligibility - Student must remediate with the Associate Dean for Academic Affairs to collaboratively determine an academic plan. - Student's SAP is reviewed at the end of the semester or by the timeframe stated on the academic plan. - Student meets requirements of SAP and the academic plan: - End-of-semester status is updated to good standing. - Student fails to meet SAP but meets the requirements of the academic plan: - Status remains SAP/FA Probation; and - Academic plan is reviewed for continuation of FA eligibility. - Student fails to meet the academic plan: - o End-of-semester status updated to SAP/FA Dismissal: - Student is dismissed from AUC pending appeal to the Appeal Committee - End of semester status is updated to SAP/FA Probation/Readmit after appeal; - Student must meet with the Associate Dean for Academic Affairs to collaboratively determine the academic plan/appeal terms: and - Student will forfeit FA eligibility until SAP status is regained.
+- Student is placed on SAP/FA probation: - A successful appeal is required to receive federal Title IV aid under SAP/FA probation status - o End-of-semester status updated to SAP/FA probation - o Student must appeal and complete an academic plan - Academic plan must state timeframe needed to meet SAP - Student regains FA eligibility - Student must remediate with the Associate Dean for Academic Affairs to collaboratively determine an academic plan.

-- If the student is not eligible for an appeal hearing: - End-of-semester status is permanently placed in SAP/FA dismissal. - Student that fails to appeal within the given timeframe will be permanently dismissed from AUC.
+- Student's SAP is reviewed at the end of the semester. - Student meets requirements of SAP: - o End-of-semester status is updated to good standing. - Student fails to meet SAP but meets the requirements of the academic plan: - Status remains SAP/FA Probation; and - Academic plan is reviewed for continuation of FA eligibility. - Student fails to meet the academic plan within max timeframe: - o End-of-semester status updated to SAP/FA Dismissal: - o Student is dismissed from AUC pending appeal to the Appeal Committee - End of semester status is updated to SAP/FA Probation/Readmit after appeal; - Student must meet with the Associate Dean for Academic Affairs to collaboratively determine the academic plan/appeal terms: and - Student will forfeit FA eligibility until SAP status is regained. - If the student is not eligible for an appeal hearing: - o End-of-semester status is permanently placed in SAP/FA dismissal. - Student that fails to appeal within the given timeframe will be permanently dismissed from AUC.